• Skip to primary navigation

 • Head Gravity MP – Another lightweight version, but with a 16×20 pattern.
 Great for players learning to control their shots with spin.

-• Head Gravity S – This version has a 104 square inch head size & 16×20 sting pattern.
+• Head Gravity Team – This version has a 104 square inch head size & 16×20 string pattern.
 A great option for beginners or intermediate players.

 Head Instinct Review: An Easy-To-Swing Racquet That Maximizes Power & Spin

 The Head Instinct tennis racquet is similar to the Extreme (above).
-It is engineered for a great blend of speed, power, and spin which is why we included it in our list of best tennis racquets for intermediate players.
+It is engineered for a great blend of speed, power, and spin.

 Maria Sharapova used the Head Instinct, however, it’s actually a great racquet for lower skill levels as well.
 The 100 square inch head size and open 16×19 string pattern make it great for players who need help with power in a forgiving frame.